UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_06.md

 This plot effectively conveys the differences between runtimes of movies from different genres.

-Notably we can see that the peaks are are different locations on the x-axis for the three genres.
+Notably, we can see that the peaks are different locations on the x-axis for the three genres.
 This indicates that the most common movie lengths are different between genres.

 This difference appears to be around 20 min, but it does not necessarily tell us where the mean and median would fall, since that also depends on